 - Promoted to Love Interest: To Johnny in the film.
 In the book, Carmen and Johnny have a mild interest in each other in high school, and later go on one date and share a kiss when they chance to meet up in training, but never exactly have a romance.

 - Race Lift: Possibly.
 While Carmen is clearly Argentinian, it's never specified if she is a white Argentinian or a mestizo Argentinian.
 Given the majority of people living in Argentinia are either white or mestizo, Carmen could be either.
-Denise Richards is either of those things.
+Denise Richards is neither of those things.

 - Sex for Solace: In a deleted scene, Carmen sleeps with Zander for the first time right after she learns (wrongly) that Johnny is killed in battle.

 - Stress Vomit: When dissecting an arachnid worker bug in class, she ends up throwing up.
 (Probably at least part of the reason she joined up with the fleet instead of the Mobile Infantry is that she can't stand blood or violence.)

 - Ascended Extra: In the book, Dizzy was a male and essentially served a Sacrificial Lamb for the first scene.
 In the film Dizzy's gender is changed to female, becomes a love interest for Johnnie, and has a much more important role in the film.

 - Death by Sex: After spending over half of the movie pining following Rico's breakup with Carmen, the day after Dizzy and Rico have sex, she dies.